VavrovKamarat/Frinx-docs/FRINX_Machine/Create_Modify_Workflows/create_modify_workflows.md

 For a full documentation of tasks, workflows and the capabilities of Netflix Conductor, please go to  [https://netflix.github.io/conductor/](https://netflix.github.io/conductor/)

 Workflows consist of one or multiple tasks.
-Conductor supports two different kind of tasks: _systems tasks_ that are executed within the conductor server JVM and _worker tasks_ that are running outside of the conductor JVM.
+Conductor supports two different kinds of tasks: _system tasks_ that are executed within the conductor server JVM and _worker tasks_ that are running outside of the conductor JVM.

 Conductor maintains a registry of worker task types.
 A worker task type MUST be registered before using in a workflow.
 In the following example we register a new worker task.
 We use POST to create a new task and we use PUT to update an existing task.

 ```
 POST /api/metadata/taskdefs HTTP/1.1
-Host: 192.168.1.51
+Host: localhost
 Content-Type: application/json
 cache-control: no-cache
 Postman-Token: 9cd87d64-679f-49e2-8873-6459d26b8033